CR-53/Note-Taker/README.md

 ## Installation
-To use with Heroku;
+To use with Heroku, <br/>
-To install with node.js, first clone the repository then run the command "npm install".
+To install with node.js, first clone the repository then run the command ```npm install```.

 ## Usage
-To use with Heroku;
+To use with Heroku, <br/>
-To use with node.js, run the command "node server" inside of the "Develop" folder to create a new instance.
+To use with node.js, run the command ```node server``` inside of the "Develop" folder to create a new instance.
 Open your browser and go to "localhost:3000" to use the application.

 ## License